Legendary director Stanley Kubrick is synonymous with cinematic history, so it’s never a bad idea to see which movies of his are streaming.

 It’s shot in black-and-white, but don’t let that discourage you.
 This is as good of a dark comedy as you’ll ever see — and it’s worth sitting through some Crackle ads for.

-Eyes Wide Shut (Currently unavailable)
+Eyes Wide Shut (not streaming)

 Best described as an erotic thriller, this marks Kubrick’s final film, the final cut of which he completed mere days before his death.